-The wall at Trench Lane on the eastern side of the road needs to be raised from the existing 300 mm (right) and 350 mm (left) to 650 mm high for 0.5 m distance to provide a fixing surface for the demountable uprights.
+The wall at Trench Lane on the eastern side of the road needs to be raised from the existing 300 mm (right) and 350 mm (left) to 685 mm high for 0.5 m distance to provide a fixing surface for the demountable uprights.
 The face of the walls is to be saw cut to provide to fit the demountable upright.
 The walls are approximately 450 mm wide (Drawing 10059091-ARC-XX-XX-DR-1003).

-The walls at Old Town Café on the northern side of the road needs to be raised from the existing 600 mm to a height of 5.7 m above local datum for approximately 16 m distance to the position of the raised wall extent at e) above (Drawing 10059091-ARC-XX-XX-DR-1003).
+The walls at Old Town Café on the northern side of the road needs to be raised from the existing 600 mm to a height of 5.7 m above local datum (at least 985 mm high above local ground at the position of the demountable fixings) for approximately 16 m distance to the position of the raised wall extent at e) above (Drawing 10059091-ARC-XX-XX-DR-1003).
 The wall width is approximately 450 mm.
 This will both provide a fixing surface for the demountable uprights and close the low gap between the 2 demountables.
 The existing small rock ‘dressing’ on top of the wall will need to be removed for this distance to facilitate keying in the new section of wall to the existing concrete.

 The existing earth and stone wall at the Duchy Cottages on Tolman Point Road is to be demolished for a distance of approximately 12 m and reconstructed as core filled concrete block wall 215 mm thick, at least 5.6 m above local datum (Drawing 10059091-ARC-XX-XX-DR-1003 and -1008)